ordina-jworks/ordina-jworks.github.io/_posts/2020-07-28-10-Best-Practices-In-UX-UI-Design.md

 <img alt="Order of OK and Cancel on Apple machines" src="{{ '/img/2020-07-28-Best-Practices-In-UX-UI-Design/OkCancelApple.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 450px;">

-When designing for the web, it's best to choose whichever convention is used by most of your users, so based on their operating system.
+When designing for the web, we usually opt to put the buttons on the left-side of the screen, with the confirmation button first.
+'Example 1' in this section illustrates this as well.

 ### Hyperlinks
 Clickable words on a web page are best underlined and shown in a different color than the rest of the text.